Regularization

 non-irritating |

-Some of these 35 features appear to be measuring similar aspects of desirability, based on their labels.
-We can compute the correlations between the explanatory variables to confirm this observation.
+Based on their labels alone, some of these 35 features appear to measure similar aspects of desirability.
+We can compute the correlations between the explanatory variables to confirm this:

 36 rows × 36 columns

-We see, for example, the last feature, “absorbs quickly”, is highly correlated with the first three: “provides soothing relief”, “moisturizes”, and “provides long-lasting relief”.
+We see, for example, that the last feature, “absorbs quickly,” is highly correlated with the first three: “provides soothing relief,” “moisturizes,” and “provides long-lasting relief.”

-Before we start to fit regularized models, we set up the design matrix and output vector and split the data into train and test sets.
-We set aside 200 observations for the train set.
+Before we start to fit regularized models, we set up the design matrix and outcome vector and split the data into train and test sets.
+We place 200 observations in the test set:

 from sklearn.preprocessing import StandardScaler